Matsyir/pvp-performance-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Related plugin component(s)**
-Statistic #2: Deserved Damage, Fight Log Window
+Statistic (X,Y,Z): Deserved Damage, Fight Log Window, etc

 **Describe the bug**
-A clear and concise description of what the bug is.
+(A clear and concise description of what the bug is.)

 **To reproduce**
 Steps to reproduce the behavior: